MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-412-Prospective-Payment-Systems-Inpatient-Hospital-Services/subpart-O-Prospective-Payment-System-LongTerm-Care-Hospitals/section-412.529.md

 ##### § 412.529 Special payment provision for short-stay outliers. #####

-Link to an amendment published at 87 FR 49405, Aug.
-10, 2022.

 (a) *Short-stay outlier defined.* “Short-stay outlier” means a discharge with a covered length of stay in a long-term care hospital that is up to and including five-sixths of the geometric average length of stay for each LTC-DRG.

 (b) *Adjustment to payment.* CMS adjusts the hospital's Federal prospective payment to account for any case that is determined to be a short-stay outlier, as defined in paragraph (a) of this section, under the methodology specified in paragraph (c) of this section.

-(c) *Method for determining the payment amount* - (1) *Discharges occurring before July 1, 2006.* For discharges from long-term care hospitals described under § 412.23(e)(2)(i), occurring before July 1, 2006, the LTCH prospective payment system adjusted payment amount for a short-stay outlier case is the least of the following amounts:
+(c) *Method for determining the payment amount*—(1) *Discharges occurring before July 1, 2006.* For discharges from long-term care hospitals described under § 412.23(e)(2)(i), occurring before July 1, 2006, the LTCH prospective payment system adjusted payment amount for a short-stay outlier case is the least of the following amounts:

 (i) One hundred and twenty (120) percent of the LTC-DRG specific per diem amount determined under paragraph (d)(1) of this section.